Revenge of the Dreamers III: Critical reception

-Revenge of the Dreamers III received generally positive reviews from critics.
+Revenge of the Dreamers III received highly positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, indicating "generally favorable reviews".

 Sheldon Pearce of Pitchfork called the album a "successful meeting of the minds", he wrote: "the comp works because it never feels forced or closed off to ideas.
 Cole sheds the trap parody of KOD to really identify with those younger than him, even if it's just to reach an understanding."
 Robert Blair of Highsnobiety gave a positive review stating, "Aware of their favorable position in the industry, Cole and Dreamville took it upon themselves to create a watershed moment that foregoes petty squabbles or territorialism in order to celebrate an artform that captivates millions around the world.
 A launching pad for future stars and another accolade in the storied career of others, this one, as they say, is for the culture."
 Writing for HipHopDX, Trent Clark praised the album calling it a "clinic for hardbody hip hop."
 He continued saying: "ROTD3 sports keepers for a wide range of Hip Hop listeners, further proof that Young Simba has grown into the Mufasa of this rap shit.
 And his Dreamville pack is keeping the spirit of emceeing alive."
 Aaron Williams of Uproxx said, "if there's any complaint to be had, it's a most unusual one after critics and fans alike spent much of 2018 begging for mercy from rappers who kept releasing long projects.
 This is one time the 18 tracks we were given don't feel like enough."

 Writing for HotNewHipHop, Mitch Findlay said, "Given everything that went into crafting this third chapter of the Dreamville saga, it's difficult to deny the magnificent aura surrounding it.
 The accomplishment of its creation is enough to solidify the album as one of the year's most important releases thus far.
 Regardless of how one might feel about the music itself, the recording and release of Dreamers 3 is an integral moment in hip-hop culture."
 Lucy Shanker of Consequence of Sound wrote: "If Cole's greater purpose was boosting the career of his prodigies, he succeeded.
 Revenge of the Dreamers III points out the obvious: the complete takeover of DaBaby, the undeniable powerhouse that is JID, and the melodious and irresistibly genuine Ari Lennox.
 But Cole has also done the anti-Drake: Instead of being a fan of artists whose talent reaches in different directions than his and subsequently exploiting their sound for his own benefit, Cole has provided the ultimate platform for underground artists to succeed."